veeso/tui-realm/README.md

 ## Contributing and issues 🤝🏻

-Contributions, bug reports, new features and questions are welcome! 😉 If you have any question or concern, or you want to suggest a new feature, or you want just want to improve termscp, feel free to open an issue or a PR.
+Contributions, bug reports, new features and questions are welcome! 😉 If you have any question or concern, or you want to suggest a new feature, or you want just want to improve tui-realm, feel free to open an issue or a PR.

 Please follow [our contributing guidelines](CONTRIBUTING.md)